yanlinneo/html-link-parser/README.md

   - Extract all outer anchor elements with an href attribute from the HTML page.
   - Extract and join all inner text elements within these anchor elements using a ", " delimiter.
 - **Save the links:**
-  - Save the extracted links and text into a MySQL database.
+  - Save the extracted links and text into a database.
 - **Retrieve and process the relative paths**
   - Recursively retrieve all the relative paths from database.
   - For each relative path, access the page, extract anchor links, and save them.